katieoconn/pregnancy-ibd/pages/active_disease.md

 Your doctor may recommend you have one of the following tests to determine if you are in truly in remission before you get pregnant:
 * Blood tests
 * F-Cal (fecal calprotectin) stool test can indicate if your disease is active or becoming active.
 It is a useful test to have checked before pregnancy and monitored during pregnancy.
+* Ultrasound of intestines

 * Flexible sigmoidoscopy or colonoscopy
-* Ultrasound of intestines
 * CT or MRI

-Be sure to advise the doctor or technician if you are trying to conceive or may be pregnant, as these tests may need to be delayed or modified
+Be sure to advise the doctor or technician if you are trying to conceive or may be pregnant, as endoscopic or imaging tests may need to be delayed or modified

 <h5>Information last updated September 9, 2019.</h5>